 XOLO: I don’t think I give back as much as actively participate in my community.
 I feel strongly about foster youth issues, immigrant’s rights and also the need to create communities that are safe from gun violence on any level imaginable.
 I think that I lean towards civil rights issues because of our particular family values, so I try to stay connected with those issues that most impact Brown and Black communities.

 GLITTER: Best advice you were ever given?

 XOLO: Don’t be a jerk.
-My parents always say that if she ends up raising humans who aren’t jerks they’ve done their jobs.
+My parents always say that, if they end up raising humans who aren’t jerks, they’ve done their job.
 So yeah, I guess that’s the mantra: don’t be a jerk.
 They actually don’t use the word “jerk” but I’m keeping it PG here haha.

 GLITTER: Are you a Dodgers or Angels fan?

 XOLO: Bleed Dodgers Blue baby!
 Season ticket holders and you can find us at most games.
 I don’t hate on the Angels though, they are the first Los Angeles baseball team so I have to give them their respect.
 But if you make me choose, of course I’m going to have to say the Dodgers.

 GLITTER: Is there something about your fans would be surprised to know?